pongpisit/cloudflare-zero-trust-workshop/docs/11-casb-optional.md

 ---

-## Next Steps
+## Workshop Complete!

-You have configured CASB to secure your SaaS applications!
+Congratulations!
+You have completed all modules of the Cloudflare Zero Trust Workshop!

 **Return to:** [Workshop Summary](./09-workshop-summary.md)

-Or continue with other modules you may have skipped.